Axway/agents-mulesoft/CONTRIBUTING.md

 * `make run-discovery` starts the discovery agent locally.
 * `make run-trace` starts the traceability agent locally.
 * `make build-discovery` builds a binary for the discovery agent in `./bin/discovery`.
-* `make build-trace` builds a binary for the traceability agent in `./bin/traceability`.
+* `make ability` builds a binary for the traceability agent in `./bin/traceability`.

 ## Starting local development